-Director Arthur Jones documentary, Feels Good Man, takes a survey of the history of the character from creation to where he stands now and asks if Furie will ever be able to reclaim his creation.
+Director Arthur Jones’s documentary, Feels Good Man surveys the character’s history from creation to where he stands now and asks if Furie can ever reclaim his creation.

-It’s difficult to watch Furie trying to fight back against what his creation has become.
-Calling it a David and Goliath type situation would be an understatement, it’s more like a butterfly vs. a hurricane.
-Once 4Chan gets ahold of something, and once the likes of Donald Trump start using it, there’s little one can do.
+It’s challenging to watch Furie trying to fight back against what his creation has become.
+Calling it a David and Goliath-type situation would be an understatement; it’s more like a butterfly vs. a hurricane.
+Unfortunately, once 4Chan gets ahold of something, and once the likes of Donald Trump start using it, there’s little one can do.

-That doesn’t stop Furie from trying though.
-Once things get out of hand, and the Anti-Defamation League classifies Pepe as a hate symbol, Furie starts suing people to stop their using it as such.
-This culminates in a lengthy legal battle with Alex Jones which Furie eventually wins, but ultimately no matter how many battles he wins is this a war that can be won?
+That doesn’t stop Furie from trying, though.
+Once things get out of hand and the Anti-Defamation League classifies Pepe as a hate symbol, Furie starts suing people to stop using it.
+This culminates in a lengthy legal battle with Alex Jones, which Furie eventually wins, but ultimately, no matter how many battles he wins, is this a war that can be won?

-The sad truth is that when you upload something to the internet you effectively lose control of it.
-This is not a fact I agree with or like, we here at Awesome Friday have had articles plagiarized.
-The question is not whether or not we can stop it from happening but should we give up the fight?
+The sad truth is that when you upload something to the internet, you effectively lose control of that thing.
+This is not a fact I agree with or like; we here at Awesome Friday have had articles plagiarized.
+The question is not whether or not we can stop it from happening but whether we should give up and let it.

-Feels Good Man is an engrossing watch and takes the time to interrogate this question.
-I’m not sure it has an answer but Furie, a soft-spoken artist at heart, is unwilling to let his creation go without a fight.
+Feels Good Man is an engaging watch and takes the time to interrogate this question.
+I’m not sure it has an answer, but Furie, a soft-spoken artist, is unwilling to let his creation go without a fight.